-The Work at Height Regulations (2005) are very important and rightly so – falls from a height account for more deaths every year in the workplace than any other single issue.
-Safe working at height training is an essential for anyone who ever has to work in any area where there may be a risk of harm or injury from a fall.
-Not only should the training be given to a wide range of workers in all industries, even those not called upon to work at height regularly, but there should also be reminders placed on record to ensure that working at height training courses at refresher level are also delivered regularly.
+The Work at Height Regulations (2005) are very important, and rightly so – falls from a height account for more deaths every year in the workplace than any other single issue.
+That’s what makes our working at height training course essential for anyone who has to work in any area where there may be a risk of harm or injury from a fall.

 Anyone who is likely to work at height on a regular basis during their normal working day should take part in this training before carrying out any onsite work at height.
 Anyone who supervises work at height should also pass this course before carrying out any workplace activities.

 - What Does Working At Height Training Cover?

 The course will cover all aspects of training at height and aims to give enhanced awareness of the dangers of working at height, not only to those working above ground level but also those at ground level who may still be injured from a fall.